cdtpinto/cdtpinto.github.io/projects/readabilitychecker.md

 For the Comments Ratio and SRES formulas, the main window shows the readability of the currently opened project.
 For the PHD formula, it shows how many methods were analyzed by this formula on the currently opened class.
 To see the readability value of each method, select "Detailed Results".

-Readability analysis for a specific formula can be disabled by tiggling the "Disable" checkbox.
+Readability analysis for a specific formula can be disabled by toggling the "Disable" checkbox.

 After checking the readability, the results can be exported to a text file by pressing the "Export Results" button.